 Think of your USB drive as a suitcase: what you lose inside depends on how carefully you pack, handle, and unpack it.

-1. Why doesn’t my USB drive show a Recycle Bin?
+1. Why doesn’t my USB drive show a Recycle Bin even after showing hidden files?